Through its high-quality imaging capabilities, the Sensing Satellite will support disaster management. To sum up, launch live activities.

 Farming and water: images that pay off.

-Agriculture planners can mix multispectral imagery with field data to: Estimate crop health and yields at district and canal-command scales.
+Agriculture planners can mix multispectral imagery with field data to estimate crop health and yields at district and canal-command scales.

 Find the best times to water and fix water stress early on.